Recruiting with artificial intelligence (AI) is a valuable way to improve the efficiency of your HR processes in the United Kingdom.

 Research by Korn Ferry backed this up with close to two-thirds (63%) of talent acquisition professionals reporting the recruiting process at their company as much improved since AI was introduced.
 More than half said candidate selection via algorithm had resulted in a more accurate section for interviews, and roles filled faster.

-Furthermore, AI advantages include a more engaging user experience for hirers and candidates; automated high volume administrative tasks; chatbots as an additional channel of engagement; elevated employer brand, and adherence to diversity, inclusion, and equality policies.
+Further, AI advantages include a more engaging user experience for hirers and candidates; automated high volume administrative tasks; chatbots as an additional channel of engagement; elevated employer brand, and adherence to diversity, inclusion, and equality policies.

 There is still a lot of work to ensure that biases aren’t built into algorithms and that people without digital access to recruitment tools are not excluded from the process.

-Further AI concerns include reduced human interaction and a lack of human judgment; biases creeping in at all stages from programming to managing algorithm; instances of inaccuracy, especially where data was not accurate; potential PII data breaches, ethical issues, and a negative effect on addressing DI&E policies.
+Further AI concerns include reduced human interaction and lack of human judgment; biases creeping in at all stages from programming to managing algorithm; instances of inaccuracy, especially where data was not accurate; potential PII data breaches, ethical issues, and a negative effect on addressing DI&E policies.

 Human bias and recruiting efficiencies